 What’s been the most gratifying part of tattooing?
-I know you ink brown girls (all of whom are ecstatic to get a tattoo designed by you), do you ever feel like a an icon or even generally someone with a platform?
+Do you ever feel like an icon or even generally someone with a platform?
 What does that feel like?

 The most gratifying part of tattooing is to have someone love your artwork enough to have it on them forever.
-To me there’s no greater honour.
+To me there’s no greater honor.

 What’s in store for you?
 Any projects on the horizon?

 Right now I’m just working on building up my clientele, doing more tattoos and making sure I keep on top of drawings.
 I’m working on a mini series showing Desi couples in the LGBT community, drawing them in a traditional style with my own twist.